jitsi/handbook/docs/devops-guide/ldap-authentication.md

 ```
 ldap_servers: ldaps://ldap.example.com
-ldap_bind_dn: cn=admin,dc=example,dc=com
+ldap_bind_dn: admin@example.com
 ldap_bind_pw: topsecret
 ldap_auth_method: bind
 ldap_search_base: ou=people,dc=example,dc=com
 ```

 :::note
 One omitted option you might want to look into is `ldap_filter` which defaults to `uid=%u` and should work for a lot of systems.
-But if you want to only allow specific users or even use a different LDAP attribute as username, you can do so by adding this option.
-Also check the available placeholders for the filter in the above linked `LDAP_SASLAUTHD`.
+If you are using a Samba or Microsoft AD instance as your LDAP server you may need to change this to `ldap_filter: (sAMAccountName=%U)` as `uid` is NULL by default many configurations.
+You can also use the `ldap_filter` to allow only specific users access.
+For more details on this and other options see the `LDAP_SASLAUTHD` document linked above.

-Please note that Prosody might not work with usernames containing the "@"-symbol.
-So authenticating with a full email address will not work.
+Please note that Prosody may experience issues with usernames containing the "@"-symbol.
+You can work around this issue by changing `uid=%u` to `uid=%U`, which is [defined](https://github.com/winlibs/cyrus-sasl/blob/d933c030ce12ec0668469d79ab8378e347a1b3ba/saslauthd/LDAP_SASLAUTHD#L126) as the "user portion of %u (%U = test when %u = test@domain.tld)"
 :::

 ### Test LDAP authentication